tetherball88/maras/docs/MCM_Settings.md

   - Every marriage runs the vanilla wedding quest and ceremony.

 **Good for you if:**
-- You’ve seen the wedding scene 47 times already.
+- You've seen the wedding scene 47 times already.
-- You’re running a serial spouse dynasty and don’t want to camp in Riften forever.
+- You're running a serial spouse dynasty and don't want to camp in Riften forever.

+---

+#### **Daily affection decay multiplier**

+**What it does:**
+Controls how fast (or if) affection decays for **fiancés and spouses** when you haven't interacted with them for more than 2 in-game days.

+- **Range:** 0.0 to 2.0
+- **Default:** 1.0

+**Values:**
+- **0.0** – Decay **completely disabled**.
+Affection never decreases from loneliness, only from active negative actions (demotions, etc.).
+- **1.0** – **Default decay rate**.
+Standard relationship maintenance as designed.
+- **2.0** – **Double decay**.
+Relationships deteriorate twice as fast, turning M.A.R.A.S into a Sims-like relationship management challenge.

+**How it affects gameplay:**
+- At **0.0**: You can ignore your spouses indefinitely without affection loss.
+Relationships are purely gain-based.
+- At **1.0**: Standard experience.
+You need to check in on spouses periodically (gifts, talking, sleeping together) to maintain affection.
+- At **2.0**: High-maintenance mode.
+Managing multiple spouses becomes significantly more challenging as they lose affection faster.

+**Good for you if:**
+- **0.0** – You want relationships without the "neglect penalty," or you're doing a playthrough where you're frequently away for long stretches.
+- **1.0** – You want the intended balanced experience.
+- **2.0** – You want a challenging relationship simulator where maintaining a large harem requires serious dedication.

+> **Note:** This multiplier applies to all loneliness decay calculations.
+The base decay values are still influenced by temperament (Romantic, Humble, Independent, etc.) and spouse count, but the final result is multiplied by this setting.

 ---